fau-masters-collected-works-cgarbin/cap6776-information-retrieval/README.md

 # Information Retrieval class

-Assignments and notes for the information retrieval class.
+Assignments and notes for the FAU's CAP-6776 information retrieval class.

 If you just cloned the repository, please read the [development environment](#development-environment) section before proceeding.